sanyam40/Middleware-Frameworks/README.md

 This repository contains a codebase for all the topics covered in the Spring Framework.
 Topics Covered are :
 - Spring Core
 - Spring MVC
-- Spring Integration ( JdbcTemplate )
+- Spring JDBC ( JdbcTemplate )
+- Spring JPA (Java Persistence API )
+- Hibernate ORM ( Object-relational mapping )
 - Spring AOP ( Aspect Oriented Programming )